RachelSuwan/courses-p-y4-e/chapter4.md

 xp: 50
 ```

 A while loop can be used to repeat identical tasks until a specific condition is met.
 If a condition is not defined properly, this can cause infinite looping.
 Additional control features must be present to contain looping iterations.
+An example of an additional control is an iteration variable, which gets updated with every loop execution.

->Which of the following <b>*will*</b> result in an infinite loop?
+>Which of the following <b>*will not*</b> result in an infinite loop?

 `@hint`
+-
-- n is a boolean
+-
-- This is an example hint.

 `@possible_answers`
-- n = True
+- n = 5
-<br>while n = 0:
+<br>while True:
 <br>&nbsp;&nbsp;&nbsp;&nbsp; print("hello!")
-- n = 3
+- n = 5
 <br>while n > 4:
 <br>&nbsp;&nbsp;&nbsp;&nbsp; print("hello!")
+<br>&nbsp;&nbsp;&nbsp;&nbsp; n++
-- [n = 2
+- [n = 0
-<br>while n == 2:
+<br>while n < 2:
+<br>&nbsp;&nbsp;&nbsp;&nbsp; print("hello!")
-<br>&nbsp;&nbsp;&nbsp;&nbsp; print("hello!")]
+<br>&nbsp;&nbsp;&nbsp;&nbsp; n++]

 `@feedback`
 <!-- Examples of good feedback messages: https://instructor-support.datacamp.com/en/articles/2299773-exercise-success-messages.  -->
 - Incorrect.
-The loop will never execute, n is a boolean and there is an error in the while condition syntax
 - Incorrect.
-The loop will never execute because n = 3 which is always less than 4.
+While the iteration variable is updated in the loop, since it starts at 5 it will always execute.
+It would be a valid control feature if n--
 - Correct!
-Since n has no additional control features, this loop will indefinitely execute

 ---